Radiation for Dogs

 Home care specifics depend on the tumor type and patient status.

-Cells of any healthy tissue that is close to or in the path of radiation can be negatively impacted.
+Cells of any healthy tissue close to or in the path of radiation can be negatively impacted.
 Your dog may experience skin irritation or irritation of the tissues in the nose, mouth, or eyes if these areas are within the radiation beam.

 Wound treatments, gentle cleansing, bland food with low salt, or specific treatments for supportive care and pain relief may be needed to deal with these side effects.